Port Moody 2050: updating our Official Community Plan

 It should be much better than Deep Cove without the sulfur site & sawmill site at its valuable shoreline!

-by Rocky, over 2 years ago
+by Rocky, about 3 years ago

 Port Moody is located at the beautiful Burrard Inlet, great valuable, plus westcoast and skytrain, much more convenient transportation than Deep Cove.
 What a pity because of the sulfur site and sawmill site that damage entire inlet environment.
 It'll be high appreciated to remove the industry sites, restore back beautiful nature shoreline, gracious waterfront community, full of public coastal beach similar to English Bay in downtown.